thijsh/chia-docker/readme.md

 (optional -v /path/to/plots:plots)
 ```

+## Added Configuration

+A CA directory is required for correct operation of the harvesters.
+Add the farmers ~/.chia/mainnet/config/ssl/ca to your data directory.

 ## Configuration

 You can modify the behavior of your Chia container by setting specific environment variables.